 How do we know type system is sound?
 (2)

 Give two formal definitions of the programming language

-• a typed operational semantics,, which records and checks type information at runtime.
+- a typed operational semantics, which records and checks type information at runtime - an untyped operational semantics, which does not and prove their equivalence for all well-typed programs.